The Personio People Manual

 How HR Software Benefits Candidate Experience

 Almost 60% of job seekers have had poor candidate experiences.
 So, where do companies go wrong?
-For some, it comes down to lack of organization and inadequate systems.
+For some, it comes down to lack of organisation and inadequate systems.

 First impressions are everything when it comes to the recruiting process.
 Both the candidate and the company need to put their best foot forward to establish a positive first impression and secure long-term success.

 If you’re looking for a better, easier way to walk applicants through their candidate experience and improve their perception of your company, Personio’s HR software can help.